-All onsite low carbon technologies were reviewed for viability and were rejected.
+A feasibility study for energy was undertaken, reviewing all options.
 The table below summarises the findings.
-The very minor shortfall in CO2 savings between the scheme and the London Plan target is proposed to be made up through a contribution to Hillingdon's CO2 offset scheme.
-The shortfall is 2.21tCO2.
+The minor shortfall in CO2 savings between the scheme and the London Plan target is proposed to be made up through a contribution to Hillingdon's CO2 offset scheme.
+The shortfall is estimated at the planning stage to be 5.5tCO2.

-Technology Tehnical Viability Financial Viability Viable? • Wind NOT VIABLE: Urban wind profile very poor, and NOT VIABLE: Poor wind profile means very poor NO visual impact output - not financially viable Solar PV NOT VIABLE: Roof faces NW NOT VIABLE: Return on investment at 1-2% does NO not meet hurdle rate of 12.5% Biomass NOT VIABLE: Hayes is within the Hillingdon air NOT VIABLE: Biomass would not make the NO quality management area and would therfore not be investment hurdle rate either permitted.
-Poor load matching and technology space/management requirements further affect the case. СНР NOT VIABLE: poor load matching for retail.
-NOT VIABLE: Negative return on investment due to high capital cost, and higher than usual operational costs Ground source heat pump NOT VIABLE: Marginal/zero CO2 benefit compared NOT VIABLE: Return on investment well below NO with the proposed strategy due to high emissions hurdle rate from electricity Air source heat pump NOT VIABLE: Whilst ASHP is used for the welfare NOT VIABLE: whilst discreet ASHP for the NO block, there is no benefit for sales/warehouse areas welfare works, the additional cost and no CO2 in terms of CO2 benefit for the wider area creates a negative investment case Solar thermal NOT VIABLE: Hot water load is negligible, so CO2 NOT VIABLE: Return on investment well below NO saving is also negligible. hurdle rate
+Technology Tehnical Viability Financial Viability Viable?
+Wind NOT VIABLE: Urban wind profile very poor, and NOT VIABLE: Poor wind profile means very poor NO visual impact output - not financially viable Solar PV NOT VIABLE: Roof faces NW NOT VIABLE: Return on investment at 1-2% does NO not meet hurdle rate of 12.5% Biomass NOT VIABLE: Hayes is within the Hillingdon air NOT VIABLE: Biomass would not make the NO quality management area and would therfore not be investment hurdle rate either permitted.
+Poor load matching and technology space/management requirements further affect the case.
+CHP NOT VIABLE: poor load matching for retail.
+NOT VIABLE: Negative return on investment due to high capital cost, and higher than usual operational costs Ground source heat pump Potentially Viable NOT VIABLE: Return on investment below NO hurdle rate Air source heat pump Potentially Viable - used discreetly for welfare block NOT VIABLE: Discreet ASHP for the welfare NO works, ASHP for whole site return on investment below hurdle rate Solar thermal NOT VIABLE: Hot water load is negligible, so CO2 NOT VIABLE: Return on investment well below NO saving is also negligible. hurdle rate